StateSmith/StateSmith/docs/dev/build-with-cli.md

 src/StateSmith.Cli$ dotnet build --framework=net6.0
 ```

 ⚠️ NOTE!
-Use `net6.0` to ensure that your changes will work for all users.
-We will drop unsupported dotnet versions after warning community via discord.
+Use `net6.0` to ensure that your changes will work for all users and doesn't use features not available in net6.0.

+-->